 Quality in a person-centered context must reflect what is important to the individual receiving services and quality improvement efforts should center on those aspects of the system that reinforce person-centeredness.
 To date, there are few tested measures that evaluate a personcentered system.
-As identified by the MAP, measures should be developed that focus on quality of life and functional status, preferences for, and experience of, care as well as appropriate engagement in decision making, coordination of care, engagement of "non-traditional" partners outside the medical community such as community-based organizations that provide services and supports that foster community living, and ongoing management of chronic health conditions 13 the experience of care from the individual's perspective.
+As identified by the MAP, measures should be developed that focus on quality of life and functional status, preferences for, and experience of, care as well as appropriate engagement in decision making, coordination of care, engagement of "non-traditional" partners outside the medical community such as community-based organizations that provide services and supports that foster community living, and ongoing management of chronic health conditions 13

+System integration is not easily measured through traditional approaches; there is no single test or visit that reflects the totality of integration.
+Thus, traditional data sources (e.g., encounter data, lab data) will be insufficient for measuring system integration.
+Current quality evaluation efforts should be coupled with other methods and data sources that can capture the experience of care from the individual's perspective.
 For example, health plan demonstrations of network adequacy should be linked with consumer self-reported experiences such as the ability to get an appointment when needed within a reasonable timeframe.
 Furthermore, the evaluation of care transitions will be critical to measure.
 Transitions from a hospital to home with family are important points in time where the appropriate instructions, home visits, telephone follow-ups, medication management, and connections to LTSS can determine the successful avoidance of further declines in health and/or hospital readmission.
 These are examples of the most appropriate types of measures that capture the extent to which the system is personcentered and meets the individual's needs and preferences.